rppicomidi/usb_midi_host/README.md

 USB device port for console I/O and the PIO USB host port at the same time.
 You can install a [library](https://github.com/rppicomidi/cdc_stdio_lib) that lets you do this for you own projects.
 In these examples, all printf() output goes to the UART 0 serial port.

-NOTE: If you are using the Adafruit Feather board that supports USB host, you need to define `USE_ADAFRUIT_FEATHER_RP2040_USBHOST` in `tusb_config.h` or else `board_init()` will not enable the USB Host power supply. `tusb_config.h` already has a line you can uncomment to make this work.
+If you want an example that uses this library and uses the native USB port for both MIDI device and console output, see the [midi2piousbhub](https://github.com/rppicomidi/midi2piousbhub) project.

 ## Building Arduino Examples
 To build and run the Arduino examples, in the Arduino IDE, use the Library Manager to install this library and accept all of its dependencies.
 If your hardware requires it, install the Pico PIO USB library too.
-Next, in the IDE, File->Examples->usb_midi_host->arduino->[your example program name]
+Next, in the IDE, select File->Examples->usb_midi_host->arduino->[your example program name]

+Use the Arduino IDE to build and run the code.
+Make sure to start a serial monitor or else the code will appear to lock up.

 Attach a MIDI device to the USB A port.
 You should see something like this in the Serial Port Monitor (of course,